linabaghunts67-dot/armenianBankAgent/README.md

-# 🎙️ Armenian Voice AI Bank Assistant — UPDATED
+# 🎙️ Armenian Voice AI Bank Assistant

 A real-time, voice-enabled AI agent that answers customer questions in Armenian about **credits, deposits, and branch locations** for three Armenian banks — strictly grounded in scraped data from their official websites.